fobnail/docs/dev-notes/installing-certificates.md

   $ cargo build --release
   ```

-* For convenience there is `install-certificate` command that takes PEM
+* For convenience there is `install-certificate` command that takes PEM/DER
   certificate, creates required directories and writes DER-encoded certificate
   to memory.